Madhuram: Production

 The film marks the second directional of Ahammed Khabeer after the movie June.
 The director actually announced another movie, Insha Allah starring Joju George as his second directional.
-The movie was postponed due to COVID-19 protocols.
-Then this film was planned to be made before Insha Allah.
+The movie was postponed due to COVID-19 protocols and was planned to be made before Insha Allah.
 Ahammed Khabeer announced the movie on 17 December 2020, through his social media accounts.
 The shooting of the movie began on 18 December 2020, after the pooja ceremony.
-Government Medical College Kochi, Fort Kochi and Arjun Ashokan's house were the main shooting locations.
+Government Medical College Kochi, Fort Kochi, and Arjun Ashokan's house were the main shooting locations.
 The shooting was wrapped up on 22 February 2021.
 Editing, sound recording, dubbing and other post-production works ended on 2 August 2021.

 Jithin Stanislaus, the cinematographer of the film June did the cinematography in the film.
-The editing of the film was done by Mahesh Bhuvanend.
-Ashiq Amir and Fahim Safar worked on the script of the movie.
-Sameera Saneesh arranged the costumes for the movie and Ronnex Xavier handled the makeup.
+The editing was done by Mahesh Bhuvanend.
+Ashiq Amir and Fahim Safar worked on the movie's script.
+Sameera Saneesh arranged the costumes and Ronnex Xavier handled the makeup.